 - Talk to the locals.

 What do they love about the area?
 What's changing?
 And what's it like during the off season?
 St. Johns County continues to grow with constant economic developments.
-For example, the PGA Tour has been busy growing and bringing jobs to Ponte Vedra Beach in addition to pumping millions back into the local community with their charitable giving (read more here).
-To keep track of the latest St. Johns County news, click here.
+For example, the PGA Tour has been busy growing and bringing jobs to Ponte Vedra Beach in addition to pumping millions back into the local community with their charitable giving.
+Be sure to keep track of the latest St. Johns County news.

 - Study local laws.